Alwaa/Bsc/README.md

 Project in Constrained Bayesian Optimization

 # TODO:
+- costf and constraintf not same behaviour with single input
 - Lock versions of env file when starting results

     Windows 64-bit packages of scikit-learn can be accelerated using scikit-learn-intelex.